centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 -   You associate hosts to host groups in the *Configuration > Hosts > Host groups* menu on the Centreon interface.
-You can also use the Tab *Relations* in the host add/modification form.
+You can also use the *Relations* tab in the host add/modification form.
--   You associate hosts and host categories in the menu **Configuration > Hosts > Categories**.
-You can also use the Tab **Relations** in the host add/modification form.
+-   You associate hosts and host categories in the **Configuration > Hosts > Categories** menu.
+You can also use the **Relations** tab in the host add/modification form.

 ### Service categories